PervazGolrang/Project5-Fortinet-Multi_ASN-HA-LAB/notes.md

 sudo systemctl enable ksmtuned  # Enables on boot
 ```

+Memory deduplication completion time reduced from 50 minutes to 20 minutes.

 ---

 ## FortiGate Configuration

 ### Version & Licensing

-**FortiOS Version:** 7.0.9 (downgraded from 7.6.4) for FortiGate
+**FortiOS Version:** 7.2.0 (downgraded from 7.6.4) for FortiGate

 **Reason for the downgrade:**
-- FortiOS 7.6.4 uses a type of SmartLicense with is extremely restrictive on its evaluation limits:
+- FortiOS 7.6.4 uses a type of SmartLicense with extreme restrictions:
-  - Maximum 3 interfaces (lab requires 4+ per firewall, especially FGT-HUB1/2)
+  - Maximum 3 interfaces (lab requires 6+ per firewall)
   - 1 license per FortiCare account (impossible for multi-firewall labs)
-  - 1 vCPU and 2GB RAM limit (not a big problem)
+  - 1 vCPU and 2GB RAM limit
-- FortiOS 7.0.9 evaluation license allows:
+- FortiOS 7.2.0 evaluation license allows:
   - Up to 10 interfaces
   - Better resource limits
   - Multiple VMs per account

-  It is quite a bit older, especially encryption wise, however, without it, the project can't be completed.
+ FortiOS 7.2.0 is quite a bit older and lacks some security features, but it was necessary for the lab completion.

 ### Network Driver (NIC)